YueLin301/InformationDesignMARL/README.md

 All the experimental results can be reproduced directly through this repo, if you configure your own [wandb](https://wandb.ai) keys correctly.

-It's important to mention that for each experiment, the algorithm is written separately, rather than creating a separate class that's independent of the experiments.
+For each experiment, the algorithm is written separately, rather than creating a separate class that's independent of the experiments.
 This is for the **decoupling** between experiments, so as to facilitate rapid iteration and trial-and-error.